 Micro breaks for macro benefits

 The programmes consist of 30 second Mini Exercise breaks.

 - The short exercises are achievable by staff of all abilities.

-- The programme is super easy to roll out.
+- The programmes are super easy to roll out.

 - Minimally disruptive.

 - Not prone to technical glitches.

-Layer those breaks with exercises that challenge strength, balance, flexibility, cardiovascular fitness, range of motion, posture, incorporate some deep breathing and mindfulness, and the benefits are even bigger.
+Layer those breaks with exercises that challenge strength, balance, flexibility, cardiovascular fitness, range of motion and posture, incorporate some deep breathing and mindfulness, and the benefits are even bigger.